 - being a smoker, which makes asthma symptoms worse and stops asthma medicines working as well

-- finding it hard to get into a good routine of taking your inhalers and other asthma medicines regularly and in the best way.
+- finding it hard to get into a good routine of taking your inhalers and other asthma medicines regularly and using a good inhaler technique.
 This means you're not getting the right dose at the right time to help get your symptoms under control.

 But my symptoms are so bad - isn't that severe asthma?